readyready15728/misc/pharo-notes.md

 * Pharo works with the system clipboard.
 How's that for Smalltalk playing along nice with the host system? :)
 * Use `&` for logical "and" and `|` for logical "or".
 Logical "not" is a unary message of the same name.
+(Actually, I was told `and:` and `or:` are more idiomatic because they're shortcut operators.)
 * Sending the binary message `@` to a number type along with another number type to create a `Point` object.
 * PolyMath implements complex number arithmetic!